Outline

 %F CRGEOS_2021__353_S1_441_0

 Cécile Cornou; Jean-Paul Ampuero; Coralie Aubert; Laurence Audin; Stéphane Baize; Jérémy Billant; Florent Brenguier; Mathieu Causse; Mohamed Chlieh; Andy Combey; Marcello de Michele; Bertrand Delouis; Anne Deschamps; Matthieu Ferry; Michalis Foumelis; Bérénice Froment; Céline Gélis; Raphaël Grandin; Jean-Robert Grasso; Estelle Hannouz; Sébastien Hok; Axel Jung; Romain Jolivet; Mickaël Langlais; Philippe Langlaude; Christophe Larroque; Philippe Hervé Leloup; Kevin Manchuel; Léo Marconato; Christophe Maron; Emmanuel Mathot; Emeline Maufroy; Diego Mercerat; Marianne Metois; Emmanuelle Nayman; Ildut Pondaven; Ludmila Provost; Julie Régnier; Jean-François Ritz; Diane Rivet; Antoine Schlupp; Anthony Sladen; Christophe Voisin; Andrea Walpersdorf; David Wolynieck; Pascal Allemand; Elise Beck; Etienne Bertrand; Véronique Bertrand; Pierre Briole; Didier Brunel; Olivier Cavalié; Jérôme Chèze; Françoise Courboulex; Isabelle Douste-Bacque; Rémi Dretzen; Tiziano Giampietro; Maxime Godano; Philippe Grandjean; Marc Grunberg; Gauthier Guerin; Stéphane Guillot; Elias El Haber; Alain Hernandez; Hervé Jomard; Cécile Lasserre; Chao Liang; Itzhak Lior; Xavier Martin; Daniel Mata; Marine Menager; Antoine Mercier; Aurélien Mordret; Elif Oral; Anne Paul; Fabrice Peix; Catherine Pequegnat; Michel Pernoud; Claudio Satriano; Rihab Sassi; Marc Schaming; Valérie Sellier; Christophe Sira; Anne Socquet; Christian Sue; Aurélie Trilla; Martin Vallée; Martijn van den Ende; Philippe Vernant; Benjamin Vial; Huihui Weng.
 Rapid response to the M$_{\protect \rm w}$ 4.9 earthquake of November 11, 2019 in Le Teil, Lower Rhône Valley, France.
 Comptes Rendus.
-Géoscience, Volume 353 (2021) no. S1, pp. 441-463. doi : 10.5802/crgeos.30. https://comptes-rendus.academie-sciences.fr/geoscience/articles/10.5802/crgeos.30/
+Géoscience, Seismicity in France, Volume 353 (2021) no. S1, pp. 441-463. doi : 10.5802/crgeos.30. https://comptes-rendus.academie-sciences.fr/geoscience/articles/10.5802/crgeos.30/

 1. Introduction